Te Ahu o te Reo Māori — Fostering education in te Reo Māori

 We are testing Te Ahu o te Reo Māori in these regions, because the Māori populations in these areas are projected to increase by at least 20 percent, by 2023.

-Four providers will deliver Te Ahu o te Reo Māori in 2019.
+Four providers delivered Te Ahu o te Reo Māori in 2019.
+Registrations for all regional deliveries are closed.

 TupuOra Education and Development Ltd